 Vilification of migrants was most stark in The Pioneer which, although had fewer articles, frequently used inflammatory language, especially while alluding to Muslim migrants from Bangladesh and Rohingyas from Myanmar.

-“According to sources, these immigrants are notorious in nature.
-We need to take steps to ensure our people are safe.” ((38)(38) The Pioneer, November 28, 2018).
+“According to sources, these (Bangladeshi) immigrants are notorious in nature.
+We need to take steps to ensure our people are safe.” ((38) The Pioneer, November 28, 2018).

 “According to reports, about 11 lakh Rohingyas have already reached Bangladesh and may try to infiltrate into India.
-The Government of India has taken the righteous decision to not bow down to international pressure.” ((39)(39) The Pioneer, May 1, 2018)
+The Government of India has taken the righteous decision to not bow down to international pressure.” ((39) The Pioneer, May 1, 2018)

-In both editorials that the above quotes are excerpted from, vague statistics (‘millions’) attributed to even vaguer sources (‘according to reports/sources’) are used to paint a picture of a crisis, while words like ‘infiltrate’ and ‘notorious’ evoke fear.
+In both editorials that the above quotes are excerpted from, vague statistics, attributed to even vaguer sources are used to paint a picture of a crisis, while words like ‘infiltrate’ and ‘notorious’ evoke fear.
 All three papers frequently used water-related metaphors like ‘inflow’, ‘spurt’ and ‘flushing out’ while referring to migrants to create a sense of urgency and notion of scale, especially in the context of immigration from Bangladesh.

 Internal migrants as criminals